Hulme Living Leaf Street Housing

 Â

-Introduce appropriate spacing and breaks between buildings to achieve a sensitive urban grainThe pattern of the arrangement of street blocks, plots and their buildings in a settlement.
+Without appropriate spacing between buildings, apartment developments can appear cramped, over-dominant, indistinguishable from one another and at odds with the urban grainThe pattern of the arrangement of street blocks, plots and their buildings in a settlement.
 The degree to which an area’s pattern of blocks and plot subdivisions is respectively small and frequent (fine grain), or large and infrequent (coarse grain).
-Urban grain is a key component of defining the character of a place. and to avoid overly long frontages and perimeter blocks without appropriate spacing between buildings.
+Urban grain is a key component of defining the character of a place..

 Applicants should demonstrate in their submission how this element of the code has been complied with.